brianwatroba/soulbound/README.md

 # Soulbound 🪪

-Non-tradeable ERC1155 Token standard.
+Non-transferrable ERC1155 Token standard.
 Designed to represent certifications, accomplishments, and proof of completion for anything--big or small.

 ## Access